Burning in Williams County

 Device controlled fires, such as those from a grill, fire table, or gas camp stove, are not addressed under the burn ban, but the operator should always practice proper fire prevention.
 When the Fire Danger Rating is HIGH or greater, the device should be on a hard non-organic surface at least 15 feet away from dry vegetation.

-Campfires, even if they are in a fire ring, are *not* permitted when the Williams County Burn Ban is in effect.
-For more information about the Burn Ban, please visit the Burning in Williams County webpage.
+Campfires, even if they are in a fire ring, are *not* permitted when the Williams County Burn Restriction is in effect.
+For more information about the Burn Restriction, please visit the Burning in Williams County webpage.

 There may be additional localized restrictions, so it is always best to contact your local fire district for more information.